LABA 2021 Application

 No previous knowledge of Jewish texts is required for fellows, nor will previous knowledge of Jewish texts lessen one’s chances of becoming a fellow.
 What is required is a desire to study these texts in an intellectually rigorous, non-religious setting.

-• Join us for ten study and engagement sessions at the 14th Street Y and around New York City (usually once a month on Monday or Tuesday evenings).
+• Join us for ten study and engagement sessions virtually, at the 14th Street Y, or around New York City (usually once a month on Monday or Tuesday evenings).

 • Participate in a day-long retreat (date to be determined).